-Since I’m not a food historian (although I kinda wish I was) I’m not going to trace the lineage of the venerable sandwich from Julius Caesar to us today.
+Since I’m not a food historian (although I kind of wish I was) I will not trace the lineage of the venerable sandwich from Julius Caesar to us today.

-But, we do have some history of the delectable sandwich in the United States so let’s focus on that.
+But, we have some history of the delectable sandwich in the United States, so let’s focus on that.